Taman Medan (state constituency)

 Taman Medan is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1995.
+It has been represented by Afif Bahardin of Perikatan Nasional (PN) since 2023.

 The state constituency was created in the 1994 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.